 Allowed claims and injury rates by injury/illness year

 Over the past 10 years, injury rates in most of the provinces and territories have gone down.
 Saskatchewan, Manitoba, Nova Scotia, Newfoundland and Yukon have had the biggest decreases, and Prince Edward Island and New Brunswick have increased.
 Ontario currently has the lowest injury rate in Canada, while the WSIB and the other compensation boards across Canada continue improving overall health and safety in the workplaces across the province.

-Injury Frequency by Canadian Jurisdiction
+Injury frequency by Canadian jurisdiction

-Detailed Key Statistical Measures Report http://awcbc.org/?page_id=9759 on the Association of Workers’ Compensation Boards of Canada (AWCBC) website pulled May 2017.
+Detailed Key Statistical Measures Report on the Association of Workers’ Compensation Boards of Canada (AWCBC) website pulled May 2020.

-Data presented in the lost time injury rate by jurisdiction graph reflect the latest complete year due to the lag in reporting for all Canadian jurisdictions.
+Data presented in the lost-time injury rate by jurisdiction graph reflect the latest complete year due to the lag in reporting for all Canadian jurisdictions.

 Differences in population, industry mixes, coverage, and legislation/policy may affect comparability between jurisdictions.
 These measures use standard definitions as compiled by AWCBC that may differ from individual workplace compensation board reports.